railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 When you sell products to a customer, you can give him an invoice or a `Sales Receipt`, which is also called `Customer Receipt`.
 Sales Receipts are merely a kind of sales ticket and not a real invoice.

-When the sales receipt is confirmed, it creates journal items automatically and you can record the customer payment related to this sales receipt.
+When the sales receipt is confirmed, OpenERP creates journal items automatically and you can record the customer payment related to this sales receipt.
+The easy invoicing system does not require extensive accounting setup, and so you will be up and running quickly!

 You can create and modify the sales receipt using the menu :menuselection:`Accounting --> Customers --> Sales Receipt`.